ibm-cloud-docs/FileStorage/faqs.md

 | 16,000 GB| 2,040,109,451 |
 {: row-headers}
 {: caption="Table 1 shows the maximum number of inodes that are allowed based on the volume size." caption-side="bottom"}
 {: summary="Table 1 shows the maximum number of inodes that are allowed based on the volume size.
-Volume sizes are in the left column.
-The numbers of inodes (files and directories) are on the right."}
+Volume sizes are in the first column.
+The numbers of inodes (files and directories) are in the second column."}

 ## I ordered a {{site.data.keyword.filestorage_short}} volume in the wrong data center.
 Is it possible to move or migrate it to another data center?
 {: faq}
 {: #movedatacenter}

-You need to order a new {{site.data.keyword.filestorage_short}} share in the right data center, and then cancel the {{site.data.keyword.filestorage_short}} device that you ordered in the incorrect location.
+You need to order a new {{site.data.keyword.filestorage_short}} share in the correct data center, and then cancel the {{site.data.keyword.filestorage_short}} device that you ordered in the incorrect location.
 When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours.
 Billing for the volume stops immediately.
 When the reclaim period expires, the data is destroyed and the volume is removed from the console, too.

 ## Measuring IOPS
 {: faq}